-BY Sari M. Friedman, Legal Counsel
+By Sari M. Friedman, General Counsel

-Choice of school and summer camp
+- Choice of school and summer camp

-Choice of physician, choice of medical procedure
+- Choice of physician, choice of medical procedure

-Extracurricular activities: sports, music lessons, etc.
+- Extracurricular activities: sports, music lessons, etc.

 If one parent has sole custody, then that parent would make the major decisions,

 Does Joint Custody Mean Equal Physical Time?

 Not necessarily.
 Joint legal custody does not even refer to time.
 The time

 division can actually be the same for joint or sole custody.
 In fact,

 with joint custody, the time arrangements in any instance could be less